fdkchx/Vencord/README.md

     -   Customise the limit of jumbo emojis!
 -   MoreGuildDiscoveryCategories
     -   Adds the non-primary categories to the guild discovery sidebar
+-   CSS Snippets
+    -   Core feature; similar to Quick CSS but easier to manage multiple snippets of CSS
+-   NoDraftLengthLimit
+    -   Removes the ~4500 character limit for saved draft messages.
+-   ResizableSidebar
+    -   Resize the sidebar on the left of your screen.
+    -   Right click the invisible handle to reset it.
 ## My unmaintained plugins
 -   VoiceChannelLog (work in progress)
     -   Adds a log for voice channel join/leave/move events.
 -   VoiceJoinMessages (work in progress)
     -   Sends you notifications from your friends' DMs when they join a voice channel.
     -   Helpful if you forget to check in and see if your friends are all online in VC.
+    -   Useful in case someone wants to talk to you in person and you forgot to mute.
+-   ModViewBypass
+    -   Allows you to view the experimental Guild Member Mod View sidebar menu without moderator permissions
+    -   Useful for telling if someone is a troll who joined and forgot about the guild for months.
+    -   A PR was submitted to upstream, however it was closed as functionality was added to the ShowHiddenThings plugin.
+You should probably use that instead.
 ## Modified plugins
 -   WebKeybinds
     -   Compatibility with BetterChannelTabs